 Details about our guided tour:

-The Women in Art of the Louvre is a walking presentation with an Art History major.
+The Women in Art of the Louvre is a museum walking presentation about Women in Art.

 We are solely motivated by our passion for the Art History of the Louvre.
-It is possible to have a talk and ask me questions as we roam.
+It is possible to have a talk and ask me questions as we roam in the best Museum in the World.

-As a licensed guide Conférencière, I will use my presentation skills in English to summarize all the dense knowledge that the Louvre and the Sorbonne taught me during five years of studies and more than 10 years of experience as a Guide Lecturer.
+As a licensed guide Conférencière, I will use my research and presentation skills, in fluent English to summarize all the dense knowledge that the Louvre and the Sorbonne taught me during five years of studies and more than 10 years of work experience.

 I will show you why they are exceptional.